yamada28go/tauria-tsgen/README.md

 ## Key Features

--   **Automatic Identification and TypeScript Conversion of Rust Commands:**
+-   **Automatic Identification and TypeScript Conversion of Rust Code Tauri Commands:**
     -   Automatically identifies functions with the `#[tauri::command]` attribute from specified Rust files.
     -   Generates corresponding TypeScript type definitions and asynchronous wrapper functions based on the argument and return types of the identified Rust functions.